hrkfdn/ncspot/doc/developers.md

 work.
 To disable it, execute `echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope`.
 This will allow any process to inspect the memory of another process.
 It is automatically re-enabled after a reboot.

-If ncspot has crashed you can find the latest backtrace at `~/.cache/ncspot/backtrace.log`.
+If ncspot has crashed you can find the latest backtrace at `$NCSPOT_CACHE_DIRECTORY/backtrace.log`.
+The cache directory can be shown by running `ncspot info`.

 ## Compiling
 Compile and install the latest release with `cargo-install`: